yulizhou/leetcode-exercise/README.md

 ## 643. Maximum Average Subarray I
 Start with the sum of the first k elements and slide the window.

+## 657. Judge Route Circle
+There are many ways to solve this.
+I think it's intuitive to see this in a coordinate system.
+If we come back to the origin, then it's circle.

 ## 661. Image Smoother
 Iterate over each pixel and for each pixel, iterate over each surrounding pixel.
 Make sure to deal with boundaries.